Moonlighting-Industries/aws-otel-collector/README.md

 ### Deployment

-**GO iotauthextension Access**
+**Private Repo Access**

-The iotauthextension module is in a private repo and thus GO needs special access.
+The custom extension modules are in a private repo and thus GO needs special access.
 Run this command

 ```